harshaldulera/PwnedLabs/AWS/Breach-In-The-Cloud.md

 PjmwM7E4hZ6897Aq => Random Identifier
 ```

+## File 1

-On analyzing the first file, all the activities we're realated to root only one of them was for the following `temp-user` to which we have access.
+On analyzing the first file `107513503799_CloudTrail_us-east-1_20230826T2035Z_PjmwM7E4hZ6897Aq.json`, all the activities we're realated to root only one of them was for the following `temp-user` to which we have access.

 ```json
 {